1. What is Advanced Search?

 literalmeta:

-Any string within parentheses is interpreted literally; thais, with no word-breaking or symbolic interpretation.
+Any string within parentheses is interpreted literally; that is, with no word-breaking or symbolic interpretation.

 loc:

-Returns web pages from specific country or region
+Returns web pages from a specific country or region

 meta: